iPhone 8 And iOS 11 Release Date As Early As June At WWDC17

 In terms of hardware releases, a lot of people who frequent WWDC will also know that WWDC of the past years have been largely about software developments.
 However, did you know that before the iPhone 5 started a yearly September iPhone release, the previous iPhones made their debuts at the WWDC?

 Yes, you heard that right.
 The iPhone 4 was first unveiled at the WWDC10 on June 7, 2010.
-Before that, the third generation iPhone 3GS was introduced on June 8, 2009 at the WWDC 2009.
+Before that, the third generation iPhone 3GS was introduced on June 8, 2009, at the WWDC 2009.
 And the second generation iPhone 3G that came after the original iPhone was introduced on June 9, 2008, at the—wait for it—the WWDC 2008.
-So whoever said that no iPhone could make it to the WWDC17 is either crazy or has not done his research.
+So whoever said that no iPhone could make it to the WWDC17 is either crazy or has not done their research.

 You must also already know that the upcoming iPhone 8 is what a lot of people are calling iPhone X since it will be the 10th anniversary iPhone.
 If you can remember, the first generation iPhone first made its way to the public in the United States on June 29, 2007.
-Then wouldn’t it be so nostalgic to celebrate the 10th year anniversary of the iPhone right around its birth month June, with a big iPhone 8 reveal?
+Then wouldn’t it be so nostalgic to celebrate the 10th year anniversary of the iPhone right around its birth month of June, with a big iPhone 8 reveal?

 Computer World also believes that an iPhone 8 reveal is highly possible this June at the WWDC17 since with the iOS 11 coming, it would be best to introduce an accompanying hardware that will house the latest OS.
 Since developers will be at the WWDC17, it will be most convenient for Apple to showcase the new advancements of the iOS 11 and the iPhone 8 at the event since its new interface elements, mechanics, and 64-bit requirements will require careful planning for starting developers and meticulous tweaking for existing ones.
-When you think about all the radical changes Apple is introducing to the iPhone 8 and the iOS 11, it’s impossible that they’re not at least one step ahead in terms of their developers because apps and software is, after all, the lifeline of the iPhone.
+When you think about all the radical changes Apple is introducing to the iPhone 8 and the iOS 11, it’s impossible that they’re not at least one step ahead in terms of their developers because apps and software are, after all, the lifeline of the iPhone.

 With all these arguments, there’s still no saying, of course, that the iPhone 8 will surely make a bang at the WWDC17.
 But what we know is it’s the most logical step for Apple right now.
 Imagine how much they will decapitate their opponents if they release the iPhone 8 early in the year!
 At worst, a lowly iPhone 8 teaser could make it into the WWDC.
 But whatever course of action they choose to take with the iPhone 8, Apple shouldn’t let this huge huge opportunity go.